A gateway to the actuarial profession with internationally recognised qualifications

 - Internship opportunities with major insurers, actuarial consulting firms, reinsurers, investment firms, auditing firms, and management consulting firms

-- Specialisation: The ONLY programme of its kind in Hong Kong
+- Specialisation: The ONLY programme in Hong Kong accredited by Institute and Faculty of Actuaries

 - Professional recognition: The Department of Statistics & Actuarial Science has been designated a Centre of Actuarial Excellence by the Society of Actuaries since 2011